 Opting to take the proceeds now as opposed to later on could also impact what the intention of the insurance policy was at its origination.

 If a life insurance policy was taken out for any specific purpose, it may be in the best interest of the insured to go ahead and find other comparable sources of funding.

 Let’s say, for example, a business owner’s term life insurance policy had the accelerated death benefit rider attached.
 In this case it would not be appropriate to take a large portion of the payout now if it were collateral for a loan.

 However, one could argue that the availability of the accelerated death benefit rider’s proceeds might mean being able to avoid a viatical settlement.
 This type of settlement ultimately yields a lower total amount of benefit for the insured.

 In a viatical settlement, a portion, usually a state percentage, of the death benefit is paid immediately, but there is no residual amount.

-Upon death, the proceeds now pay in full to the purchaser of the settlement, not the normal primary beneficiary.
+Upon death, the proceeds now pay in full to the third-party purchaser of the settlement, not the originally assigned primary beneficiary.

 The Bottom Line